building-beauty/sequence-platform/README.md

 (c) describe how step 0 is starting the transformation of (b) into (a)+(b)

+*[this will be the equivalent of drawing a gate on a photo.]*]

 (d) describe with centers

+*[although describing differentiation and the emergence of latent centers is something we kept in mind while creating text for gatemaker, we didn't use this terminology.
+We knew those would be lessons in themselves.
+Like those we'll be creating here.]*

 ## The goal